St Charles’ Catholic Primary School

 Intent for Reading, Writing and Phonics

 At St Charles’ Catholic Primary School, we value reading and writing as key life skills and are dedicated to enabling our pupils to become lifelong readers and writers.
-We believe reading and writing is key for academic success and so, to ensure we have a holistic approach to the teaching of reading and writing, we implement the following:
+We believe reading and writing is key for academic success and so, to ensure we have a holistic approach to the teaching of reading and writing.

 The primary aim of Steps to Read is to teach reading comprehensions skills and strategies explicitly.